TNG/property-loader/README.md

 propertyLoader.atCurrentDirectory()
 propertyLoader.atHomeDirectory()
 ```

 #####2.
 Classpath
 Tell the PropertyLoader to search for properties files in the current thread's classpath:
 ```java
 propertyLoader.atContextClassPath()
 ```
+This will get the classloader from the current thread and use it to find properties files.

 #####3.
 Classloader
+Tell the PropertyLoader to search for properties files using a custom ClassLoader:
 ```java
 propertyLoader.atClassLoader(ClassLoader classLoader)
 ```

 #####4.
 Relative To A Class
+Tell the PropertyLoader to search for properties files relative to the location of a class:
 ```java
 propertyLoader.atRelativeToClass(Class<?> clazz)
 ```

 ####2.
 Suffixes
+Tell the PropertyLoader to use default suffixes (local host names, user name and "override"):
 ```java
 propertyLoader.addDefaultSuffixes()
 ```
+Tell the PropertyLoader to use custom suffixes:
 ```java
 propertyLoader.addSuffix(String directory)
 propertyLoader.addSuffixList(List<String> suffixes)